Chart Color Schemes

 The level of residential development activity in Wattle Grove is very low in comparison to the average area assessed nationally by AreaSearch

-Wattle Grove has seen approximately four new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Around 20 homes have been approved in the past five financial years, from FY-21 to FY-25, with no approvals recorded so far in FY-26.
-Despite population decline in recent years, development activity has been adequate relative to population changes, which could benefit buyers.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates approximately 5 new homes approved annually in Wattle Grove.
+Over the past five financial years, from FY-21 to FY-25, around 29 homes were approved, with an additional 4 approved so far in FY-26.
+Despite population decline in recent years, development activity has been adequate relative to other areas, which could benefit buyers.

 Frequently Asked Questions - Development